jsa-aerial/aerobio/doc/user-guide.md

 5. 'index2', if given, is the I5 index of the sample

-6. THe barcodes for I7 and I5 _must_ be composed of the uppercase letters 'A', 'T', 'G', 'C.
+6. The barcodes for I7 and I5 _must_ be composed of the uppercase letters 'A', 'T', 'G', 'C.

 ##### V2 specifics